 Since cakes are meant to be tender, you want to reduce the gluten content.
 This is the purpose of the low-protein cake flour.
 Almost all cake flours are bleached with chlorine & bromated.
 (For a review of this topic as it relates to AP flour, see last week’s Tip.)
 Cook’s Illustrated’s science editor explains that “this process damages the starch molecules and allows for greater absorption of moisture and fat by the flour, which in turn results in moister, more tender baked goods.”

 Recently, though, some manufacturers have begun to offer unbleached cake flour.
 A major player in this market is King Arthur Flour.
 This product supposedly simulates this moisture attraction without any chemicals.
-Another company offering unbleached cake flour is Hodgson Mill.
-A final company is Bob’s Red Mill but they just recently discontinued their unbleached cake flour.
+There were two other companies offering unbleached cake flour: Hodgson Mill and Bob’s Red Mill.
+Since writing this, the former company was sold and I know longer see this product as available.
+The latter recently discontinued their unbleached cake flour.
 (They do continue to carry unbleached pastry flours and they recommend their Unbleached White Fine Pastry Flour as a substitute.)
 I will still mention it below as it was the flour that was tested by one expert.

 When Cook’s Illustrated tested the King Arthur product, they found it performed just as well as bleached cake flour.
 Stella Parks of Serious Eats had a differing viewpoint.
 In this article, she lists a number of advantages of bleached (chlorinated) cake flour.
 Note, though, that her testing was only with angel food cake.